 The most common container object type is an organizational unit (OU).
 OUs allow administrators to arrange objects in a way that resembles the organization's structure in managerial or geographical terms, or with whatever other criteria is necessary.

-CAS deploys two organizational units (OUs) in the root of the AD domain: Admin Accounts contain user accounts with elevated privileges based on the settings in the itopia CAS console.
-The other OU is named based on the deployment code and deployment name in the CAS console and contains computer accounts, security groups, and end-user accounts as provisioned in the CAS console.
+CAS deploys one organizational unit (OU) in the root of the AD domain and creates a sub-OU structure beneath this OU.
+The root OU is named based on the deployment code and deployment name in the CAS console and contains computer accounts, security groups, and end-user accounts as provisioned in the CAS console.

 Group Policy Objects